How to Buy Monero – A Beginner’s Guide

 You can access your account on any device, as long as you have access to your private login key.
-MyMonero never knows your private login key, and is thus unable to spend your funds without your authorisation.
+MyMonero never knows your private login key, and therefore is unable to spend your funds without your authorization.
 All of the private cryptography is done locally on your device.

 Once you have your Monero wallet you will need to obtain your XMR address.
 The address is a very long string of letters (case sensitive) and numbers that starts with a “4”.
 Here’s an example:

 Local Monero is a marketplace that brings together buyers and sellers where you can find a wide variety of payment options to buy Monero.

 Kraken allows fiat deposits which then allow you to purchase Monero directly.
 This, however, requires you to go through the exchange verification process.